stablc / developer docs

 Developer docs

-stablc is a non-custodial stablecoin payment gateway.
+stablc is a non-custodial stablecoin payment router.
 Generate signed payment links, embed a one-click checkout widget on your site, and receive on-chain payments directly to your wallet.
 No merchant accounts.
 No KYC.

 Base URL https://api.stablc.xyz/v1